ethereum-optimism/devnets/README.md

 ## Timeline

-The Alphanet be deployed **on the third Wednesday of each month**, so we have time to coordinate (accounting for Monday holidays).
+The Alphanet will be deployed **on wednesday every 3 weeks**.
 The Betanet is deployed on an as-needed basis, but following the schedule described below.

-The Alphanet lasts for 5 weeks, at which point it is replaced by the next one.
+The Alphanet lasts for 3 weeks, at which point it is replaced by the next one.
 We are deliberately limiting the amount of time devnets stick around so folks do not rely on them long-term.

 Here's the table converted to markdown format: